You are here

 |Export Controls Office (ECO)||Prior to approving research activity using controlled technology or data||eResearch Technology Control Plan (TCP) or TCP amendment|

-Other U-M offices may check PEERRS certification status as part of audit or misconduct investigations, including: University Audits, the Office of Research Compliance Review, and the UMOR Research Integrity program.
+Other U-M offices may check PEERRS certification status as part of audit or misconduct investigations, including: University Audits, the Office of Research Compliance Review (ORCR), and the OVPR Research Integrity program.
 School/colleges may check student and trainee certification status if utilizing PEERRS courses as a part of their unit-based Responsible Conduct of Research curriculum.

 No. Good Clinical Practice (GCP) is an international ethical and scientific quality standard for designing, conducting, recording, and reporting clinical research that involves human participants in research.
 A sponsor (e.g., National Institutes of Health) may require that research involving a clinical trial and/or utilizing an FDA-approved protocol follow the International Conference on Harmonization (ICH) Good Clinical Practice guidelines, including ICH-GCP training for investigators.
 The biomedical version of GCP focuses on FDA requirements and the application of the informed consent processes for clinical research.
 The social-behavioral version of GCP training focuses on the informed consent process for clinical research.